-A preferred qualification (sometimes also with preferred subject choices) set as a minimum requirement for entry into the SAI; A structured development programme linked to a set period of time to address the competencies not covered by the body that offered the entry qualification; and An internal assessment of competencies.
-To provide SAI staff members with a set of competencies to OBJECTIVE OF be able to deal with the work requirements of the SAI.
-These PROFESSIONALISATION competencies would be based on a combination of an INITIATIVE appropriate educational programme / qualification and an internal development programme.
-STANDARDS, FRAMEWORKS, POLICIES, PRACTICES OR RULES THAT MAY GUIDE THIS OPTION ISSAI 150; GUIDS 7500 to 7900; Unique public-sector or SAI competency frameworks (such as the example provided in GUID 7500); SAI mandate and, in general, the SAI's enabling legislation; Specific qualifications that match the competencies of the SAI; and The entry requirements and academic rules of the university / tertiary education entity involved.
-KEY PARTNERSHIPS Universities / academic institutions offering courses or qualifications that match all or some of the SAI's competency needs; INTOSAI regional organisations / IDI / other training providers that can offer programmes on behalf of the SAI to address certain competency requirements not addressed by the university programme.
+- A preferred qualification (sometimes also with preferred subject choices) set as a minimum requirement for entry into the SAI; - A structured development programme linked to a set period of time to address the competencies not covered by the body that offered the entry qualification; and - An internal assessment of competencies.

+OBJECTIVE OF PROFESSIONALISATION INITIATIVE

+To provide SAI staff members with a set of competencies to be able to deal with the work requirements of the SAI.
+These competencies would be based on a combination of an appropriate educational programme / qualification and an internal development programme.

+STANDARDS, FRAMEWORKS, POLICIES, PRACTICES OR RULES THAT MAY GUIDE THIS OPTION

+- ISSAI 150; - GUIDS 1950 and 1951; - Unique public-sector or SAI competency frameworks (such as the example provided in GUID 19507500); - SAI mandate and, in general, the SAI's enabling legislation; - Specific qualifications that match the competencies of the SAI; and - The entry requirements and academic rules of the university / tertiary education entity involved.

+KEY PARTNERSHIPS KEY CONSIDERATIONS Universities / academic institutions offering courses or qualifications that match all or some of the SAI's competency needs; INTOSAI regional organisations / IDI / other training providers that can offer programmes on behalf of the SAI to address certain competency requirements not addressed by the university programme.
 A careful matching of the SAI's competency needs with the educational programmes concerned will have to be undertaken when the professional development pathway is being set up and will have to be revisited regularly to ensure continued fit and relevance.
 This matching process applies to (a) programmes/qualifications offered by a university; (b) programmes offered by INTOSAI regional organisations / IDI / other training providers; and (c) in-house programmes.
-KEY CONSIDERATIONS The extent of work required to develop, implement and administer the pathway will in all probability require the SAI to set up a dedicated learning unit to handle the initiative, resourced with appropriately qualified education and training specialists.
-The SAI's human resource management division will also have to attend to policy matters dealing with funding of studies, study leave, minimum qualification requirements, etc. CONTINUING It will be up to the SAI to specify CPD requirements, although PROFESSIONAL it could benefit from benchmarking with other SAIs, PAOs, DEVELOPMENT private auditing firms, etc.
+The extent of work required to develop, implement and administer the pathway will in all probability require the SAI to set up a dedicated learning unit to handle the initiative, resourced with appropriately qualified education and training specialists.
+The SAI's human resource management division will also have to attend to policy matters dealing with funding of studies, study leave, minimum qualification requirements, etc. CONTINUING PROFESSIONAL DEVELOPMENT It will be up to the SAI to specify CPD requirements, although it could benefit from benchmarking with other SAIs, PAOs, private auditing firms, etc.